What is the duration of the SRCD State Policy Fellowship?

 SRCD staff support the SRCD State Policy Fellows in a number of ways, including:

-SRCD State Policy Post-Doctoral Fellows will be supported in the development of professional development plans to set goals for the fellowship year and for building on the fellowship in further career steps.
+- Supporting the development of fellows' professional development plans to set goals for the fellowship year and for building on the fellowship in further career steps

 What should applicants do if they have further questions?